-Music and tennis programs put Lynchburg College on the map for Juan Borga ’20, but the challenge and opportunity of the Westover Honors program helped put it at the top of his list.
+Music and tennis programs put University of Lynchburg on the map for Juan Borga ’20, but the challenge and opportunity of the Westover Honors program helped put it at the top of his list.

 Juan was the first-year speaker at the recent induction ceremony for the Westover Honors Program, which provides an in-depth, interdisciplinary curriculum for high-caliber students at LC.
 Like other Westover students before him, Juan appreciates how the program is helping him stretch his mind and reach his potential.